-He only played eight matches.
-And although he scored one hundred and two fifties, the century came as a match against Hampshire drifted to a draw during the final day at Southampton.
+He only played eight matches, and although he scored one hundred and two fifties, the century came as a match against Hampshire drifted to a draw during the final day at Southampton.

-Croft arrived in Lancashire’s academy in 2003, was awarded a scholarship in 2004 and made his first-class debut for the county at Oxford University in 2005.
+Croft, who learnt the game whilst growing up in Sri Lanka while his father spent time there working, arrived in Lancashire’s academy in 2003, was awarded a scholarship in 2004 and made his first-class debut for the county at Oxford University in 2005.

 He burst on to the first-team scene with a bang in 2006 by hitting the last ball of a Twenty20 match against Leicestershire at Grace Road for six over cover to secure an unlikely win.